 In this next graph we see another exponential decay data with an apparently larger decay constant.
 Because these two sets of data have such different shapes, pasting new data in and using autorecalculate to fit the curve from one set to another may not be practical, as we will demonstrate.

-As you can see, for the second fit, fitted parameter values of previous fit were used as initial values which is not a good estimate of the new data therefore the fit won’t properly converge.
+As you can see for the second fit, when fitted parameter values from the previous fit were used as initial values, they did not provide a good estimate of the new data and therefore the fit didn’t properly converge (you will get an error message telling you that the fit did not converge).
 To make recalculation work with this new data we’ll need to go into the Fitting Function Builder and assign some parameter initial values in Initialization code field.
-To access the function builder press F8 or go to Tools>Fitting Function Builder, select Edit a User-Defined Function, and select our function.
+To access the function builder press F8 or go to Tools>Fitting Function Builder and when the wizard opens, select the Edit a User-Defined Function radio button, the select TestExpDec23 from the drop-down list.

 This is just one simple example of how initialization scripts can be used to reset initial parameters for automatically analyzing multiple datasets.